 There are literally hundreds of things you can do when you are finally tired enough of being broke to make changes.

 The first thing you have to do is determine what your true wants and needs are.
 It is way to easy to convince yourself that things you want are really needs and then rationalize spending money.

-If you just need general money saving tips then these post are a great place to start
+If you just need general money saving tips then these posts are a great place to start